Blockchain Technology Explained

 Blockchain, at the moment, is a tough technology to adopt for most small business owners.
 Unless you’re a startup looking to disrupt an industry, it probably won’t directly impact your business.

-But over the course of blockchain explained, we hinted at something that could actually make an impact on your business: a blockchain-based currency called Bitcoin.
+But over the course of blockchain technology explained, we hinted at something that could actually make an impact on your business: a blockchain-based currency called Bitcoin.

 Bitcoin is a strange concept to wrap your head around—unless you understand blockchain, that is.

 Created in 2009, bitcoin is an all-digital “cryptocurrency” that doesn’t pay attention to banks, governments, or international borders.
-There’s a cap of 21 million bitcoins—so inflation is not possible—and the current bitcoin market is valued at $12 billion, with each bitcoin clocking in at around $800 right now.
+There’s a cap of 21 million bitcoins—so inflation is not possible—and the current bitcoin market is valued at $298 million, with each bitcoin clocking in at around $3,516 right now.

 By using blockchain technology, the inventor(s) of Bitcoin (a mysterious person or group known only as Satoshi Nakamoto) gave their currency the ability to exist without some sort of regulatory oversight.

 Every person who participates in the Bitcoin network—everyone who buys with, sells in, or owns bitcoins—has their own copy of the Bitcoin blockchain.